 A full description of preliminary results was presented in the 2016 CCO Annual Report.
-No new analyses were completed in 2017, so only a summary of major findings is presented below.
+No new analyses were completed in 2018, so only a summary of major findings is presented below.
+The CCO plans to take a sediment core in Horseshoe Pond in the summer of 2019 to be able to compare the sediment deposition rate of Kezar Lake, which is impacted by human activities, with Horseshoe Pond, which is minimally impacted by human activities.